University physics and maths, structured from first principles to exam practice.

 For students

-Use topic-linked questions to check whether a method is understood or only recognised.
+Use topic-linked questions to find whether a method is genuinely usable or only familiar from worked examples.

-Start with the course, practise the topic, then test the paper.
+Build from the topic, practise the method, then test the paper.